 - 37. Only NSC approved targetry may be used on the ranges.
 Targets must be used in the frames or holders provided and are only to be engaged from the recognised firing point for that target. - a.
-Self-provided target faces may be used with permission from the Range Office but are not to be affixed above the designated Target Centre Height. - b.
+Self-provided target faces may be used with permission from the Range Office as per the following: - i.
+Short Siberia lanes 9 18 self-provided targets may only be fixed level and above TCH - ii.
+Century and all remaining lanes on Short Siberia, self-provided targets are permitted to be placed anywhere within the 0.9m x 0.9m correx pin on - iii.
+Gallery Rifle & Pistol ranges, targets should be fixed to the correx board avoiding the wooden edges of the frame - b.
 Hand held targets are to be exposed in, or in front of, target frames. - c.
-No laterally-moving target may be used on any range other than the moving target range. - d.
+No laterally-moving target may be used on any range other than the moving target ranges. - d.
 Hard targets: - i.
-Minimum engagement distances: - 1.
-100m: High velocity firearms (NRA specific events only) - 2.
+Minimum engagement distances:

+- 1. 100m: High velocity firearms (NRA specific events only) - 2.
 25m: Solid slug (NRA specific events only) - 3.
 10m: .22, pistol calibres & shotgun sizes above UK no 4 to include Buckshot of max size OO - 4.
-7m: No4 shot or smaller
+7m: No4 shot or smaller - ii.

-- ii.
 Permission to use such targets is to be requested at the time of booking. - iii.
 Users are not permitted to provide their own hard targets. - 38.
 Shooters are not permitted to place equipment of any kind, including sensors and cameras, on the mantlet or targetry.